maxtoroq/maxtoroq.github.io/XCST/docs/extension-instructions.md

 ```

 If you forget to designate a namespace as an extension namespace then the elements will be treated as literal result elements.

+It is a compilation error to designate a [reserved namespace](reserved-namespace.html) as an extension namespace, except for extensions made available by this project.